PolyhedraZK/nbnet/src/dev/README.md

-  show                Default operation, show the information of an existing ENV show-all            Show informations of all existing ENVs debug-failed-nodes  Show failed nodes in a list list-web3-rpcs, -w  List all web3 RPC endpoints of the entire ENV list                Show names of all existing ENVs help                Print this message or the help of the given subcommand(s)
+  show                Default operation, show the information of an existing ENV show-all            Show informations of all existing ENVs debug-failed-nodes  Show failed nodes in a list list-rpcs           List all web3 RPC endpoints of the entire ENV list                Show names of all existing ENVs
 ```

 #### Management of a single cluster